mmiguez1/wedding-csp/README.md

-# Wedding Constraint Satisfaction Problem Tutorial
+# Wedding Constraint Satisfaction Problem Project
-In this project tutorial, I use [MiniZinc](https://www.minizinc.org/) to solve a wedding constraint satisfaction problem to determine the seating arrangements of guests at the wedding reception.
+In this project, I use [MiniZinc](https://www.minizinc.org/) to solve a wedding constraint satisfaction problem to determine the seating arrangements of guests at the wedding reception.

 ## The Problem
 In this problem, there are nGuests attending the wedding that must be seated at nTables, where each table can seat at most nSeats guests.
 We are also given a list Groups of size nGroups which tells us which people must be seated together.
 We are additionally given a list Pref of length nGuests which tells us which people a guest would prefer to sit with.
 We use an arbitrary, integer utility measure PrefWeight which tells us how much happiness each guest derives from sitting next to their preferred guests.
 The bride's mom has also given us a set of guests who all must sit at different tables, otherwise they would get too drunk and cause problems.